thepracticaldba/Data-Anonymization/README.md

   (allows us to exclude specific tables or columns by inserting entries)
 - DataMaskingScripts

-  (stores the update code snippets and filter conditions for identified tables to be anonymized)
+  (created during execution of the procedure usp_obfuscate_00, stores the update code snippets and filter conditions for identified tables to be anonymized)
 - DataObfuscateList

-  (is the logging table which has the complete update code alongwith rowcounts, start and finish times, status and error messages if any)
+  (created during execution of the procedure usp_obfuscate_01, is the logging table which has the complete update code alongwith rowcounts, start and finish times, status and error messages if any)

 **Views:**